Physical Address

 Booting into Safe Mode:

-This is especially useful if your system is unstable or heavily infected.
+This step is especially useful if your system is unstable or heavily infected.

 Check your installed applications.